SWOTAlgorithms/RiverObs/Install.md

 	make install

-##### one can also just add the conda-forge channel and then import rtree with
+##### one can also just add the conda-forge channel with

+conda config --add channels conda-forge

+###and then import rtree with

 conda install rtree

-which will install rtere and libspatialindex
+which will install rtree and libspatialindex

 ###Install numpydoc for sphinx documentation (Optional)